peartreegames/topiary-unity/README.md

 ## Setup

-Any `.topi` file will automatically be compiled and a subasset will be created with the `.topi.byte` bytecode.
+Any `.topi` file will automatically be compiled and converted into a `.topi.byte` bytecode.

-Once your file is compiled it will automatically be added to a Topiary addressables group with the labels `Topiary` and `Topi`.
+Once your file is compiled it will automatically be added to a Topiary Addressables group with the labels `Topiary` and `Topi`.

-Add a `Conversation` MonoBehaviour to a GameObject and select the `.topi` file you want to associate with that Conversation.
+Add a `Dialogue` MonoBehaviour to a GameObject and select the `.topi` file you want to associate with that Conversation.

-Trigger the start of the Conversation in anyway you like with `conversation.PlayDialogue()` or `StartCoroutine(conversation.Play())`
+Trigger the start of the Conversation in any way you like with `conversation.PlayDialogue()` or `StartCoroutine(conversation.Play())`

 ## Functions